-The County MTEF budget estimates for FY 2021/22 and the medium term projections show an enlarging financing gap, thus justifying the need for this strategy.
+The County MTEF budget estimates for FY 2022/23 and the medium term projections show an enlarging financing gap, thus justifying the need for this strategy.
 The MDA's budget deficit has continued to widen over the years.
-A case at hand is that of the ministry of Health in spite of the fact that it has been taking up the budgets lions share, it still has a large deficit in allocations compared to requirements.
+A case at hand is that of the ministry of Health in spite of the fact that it has been taking up a lion's share the budgets, it still has a large deficit in allocations compared to requirements.
 The bulk of these funds directed towards health sector goes towards recurrent expenditure.
 The same applies to other departments.
 To bridge this deficit, the county government intends to borrow to invest in crucial areas with the aim of not only improving them but also transforming them.

 The ongoing global COVID-19 shock has worsened the debt situation for Kenya and by extension Bungoma County.
-However, the economy is set to recover given the implementation of the Bungoma County COVID-19 Socio Economic Re-Engineering Recovery Strategy put together in collaboration with the Council of Governors
+However, the economy is set to recover given the ongoing implementation of the Bungoma County COVID-19 Socio Economic Re-Engineering Recovery Strategy put together in collaboration with the Council of Governors

-In preparation for borrowing and to build the county capacity, Bungoma County has been participating in the shadow credit rating exercise organised by the World Bank alongside other counties such as Kisumu and Makueni from the FY 2018/19.
-The rating attained-BBB, for both long and short term, indicates a stable outlook.
-The county went public in March 2020, which is favourable step.
+In preparation for borrowing and to build the county capacity, Bungoma County has been participating in the shadow credit rating exercise organised by the World Bank alongside other counties such as Kisumu, Makueni and Laikipia from the FY 2018/19.

+The rating attained-BBB(KE), for both long and short term, indicates a stable outlook.
+The county went public in March 2020, which was a favourable step.

-In conclusion, the county treasury will continue to maintain effective linkages with the National Treasury for effective debt administration and provision of technical advice in the event that borrowing is done.
+Bungoma County treasury will continue to maintain effective linkages with the National Treasury for effective debt administration and provision of technical advice in the event that borrowing is done.